77Vincent/sequelize-easy-query/README.md

 ```

 ## Usage
-Let's say we have a "User" table, we want to implement filter, order or seaerch feature using querystring, with the native sequelize "where" and "order" clause.
+Let's say we have a "User" table, we want to implement filtering, ordering and searching using querystring, with the native sequelize "where" and "order" clause.
 ```js
 // user-model.js
 // For demonstration purpose, some codes are omitted